 - Failure to ask questions about the job.
 (Always have x 3 questions prepared and don’t just focus on money!)

 - Failure to show genuine interest and enthusiasm.

 - Failure to close for the job!
 If you want the job - tell them!
 Your competition will!

 - Persistence attitude of “What can you do for me?”

 - Lack of preparation for the interview – failure to get information about the company resulting in inability to ask relevant questions.

 Make sure that you think about your key strengths, particularly in relation to the job you are going for.

-Preparation and passion is key to all interviews – GOOD LUCK!
+Preparation and passion are the key to all successful interviews – GOOD LUCK!